 Aneesha Kamath, MD, combined med-peds infectious diseases fellow, joined the AMPATH Kenya partnership for six weeks to work with IU and Kenyan colleagues on infectious disease care and antimicrobial resistance (AMR) at Moi Teaching and Referral Hospital (MTRH).

-“I rounded with the infectious disease consult service in adult and pediatric wards at MTRH,” Dr. Kamath said.
+“I rounded with the infectious disease (ID) consult service in adult and pediatric wards at MTRH,” Dr. Kamath said.
 “I also taught lectures to medical students and pediatric registrars.”

 She emphasized the importance of AMPATH’s AMR effort, “Antimicrobial resistance affects patients and health care systems worldwide, but like many obstacles in healthcare systems, it seems that low- and middle-income countries are faced with a higher and more complex burden of AMR.”